birddevelper/MockiMouse/Readme.md

 The below config is the simplest possible mock server to run.
 Two endpoints with single senarios without any conditional response.

-To learn in more details read this article : [Mockimouse Mock server](https://m-shaeri.ir/blog/mockimouse-an-easy-to-use-mock-server-to-build-fake-dynamic-api/)
+To learn more details read this article : [Mockimouse Mock server](https://m-shaeri.ir/blog/mockimouse-an-easy-to-use-mock-server-to-build-fake-dynamic-api/)

 ```yaml
 MockServer :